 So rather than write about their 81st loss and their tenacious stranglehold on last place, I wrote an incredibly facetious tale about how the best and most popular player on the team, Sanjuro Sasuke, would draw derisive pictures of his teammates in between innings to vent his frustration over his team’s appalling play.

 During that season he earned the nickname The Artist.
 The baseball field was his canvas and his bat was his brush.
-True, the analogy doesn’t really make any sense, but it’s the kind of pleasurable inanity that often demarcates professional sports, at least when the institution as a whole remembers it is all about having fun.
+True, the analogy doesn’t really make any sense, but it’s the kind of pleasurable inanity that demarcates professional sports, at least when the institution remembers it was once about having fun.

 Anyway, even though the team as a whole had fallen on hard times, Sanjuro’s play had remained exceptional.
-However, his somewhat reclusive nature, his seemingly strange mannerisms, and the almost mystical philosophical nature in which he approached the sport of baseball, once thought to be charming, was slowly beginning to irritate fans.
+However, his reclusive nature, his strange mannerisms, and his almost mystical and philosophical nature with which he approached the sport of baseball, once thought to be charming, was slowly beginning to irritate fans.

 Suddenly, he wasn’t playing to his strengths, he was simply playing for himself.
 Suddenly, his wise erudite sayings were pretentious, hollow, and insincere.
 Suddenly, he wasn’t being a smart player, he was being selfish.
 Suddenly, he was less a Rembrandt and more just a finger painter.

-It spread around the Internet like wildfire.
-Everybody and their cousin reported the story as if it were fact.
+It spread on the Internet like wildfire.
 The Seattle Daily caught wind of the article first.
 From there, it went viral.
 Hundreds of reporters wrote their own articles chastising Sanjuro for being a poor teammate.
 It got to the point that even national broadcasts like ESPN were arguing about it on their morning shows.

 “Sanjuro Hates Teammates and Draws Mean Pictures of Them.”
 “Sanjuro: More than a Baseball Artist”.
 “When Does Art Go Too Far: When it’s used to Bully – A Sanjuro Story”.
 “Should Athletes be allowed to do Art?”
 And so on and so forth.

-Shortly after writing a lifeless recap of the season, a recap that blatantly omitted the elephant in the room, I went outside to check the mail.
+Shortly after writing a lifeless recap of the season, one that blatantly omitted the elephant in the room, I went outside to check the mail.
 Amongst the bills was a letter.
-I did not recognized the names on the address.
-Apprehensively, I opened the envelope bewildered who could be sending me such correspondence as the majority of my communication were online.
+It leaped out at me because I did not recognize any of the names nor the address.
+I opened the envelope apprehensively and bewildered.
+I wondered who could be sending me such correspondence as the majority of my communication was online.

-The letter was short and merely inquired about my availability.
-Quite mundane, yet a chill still went down my spine.
-It was not the contents but the origins that produced my fright.
-The letter was sent from the legal team that represented Sanjuro Sasuke.
+The letter curtly inquired about my availability and nothing more yet a chill still went down my spine.
+It was not the contents but the letter’s origins that frightened me.
+It was sent from the legal team representing Sanjuro Sasuke.

 Naturally, I was defensive at first.
 I informed them that I had done everything in my power to retract the story.
-I had contacted another legal team who told me that there was no grounds for a defamation case because I had intended for the article to be a parody.
+I contacted another legal team who told me that there were no grounds for a defamation case because I intended to write a parody.

-Sanjuro’s lawyers informed me that they were not interested in taking me to court.
-He wanted to meet me in person.
+Sanjuro’s lawyers responded by telling me they were not interested in taking me to court.
+The man himself wanted to meet me in person.
 It was an invitation to his home.

-Of course I accepted.
-An opportunity like this is exceedingly rare.
 I had some reservations, of course.
-The nature of the visit was obtuse to say the least and there was some fear that I was walking into a trap, though I dismissed such thoughts as ludicrous and the product of an overactive imagination which got me into trouble in the first place.
-Regardless of any fear, the prospect of visiting the home of my favorite player was too good to pass up.
-I packed up my bags and immediately flew to his home in Toyoyama, Japan.
+The nature of the visit was obtuse, to say the least.
+I was worried whether I was walking into a trap.
+I dismissed such thoughts as ludicrous and the product of an overactive imagination, which incidentally is what got me into trouble in the first place.
+Besides, the prospect of visiting the home of my favorite player was too good to pass up regardless of the circumstances.
+I packed my bags and immediately flew to his home in Toyoyama, Japan.

-In the room were pictures, paintings, sculptures, and various other artistic expressions of fellow teammates messing up on the field.
-There were depictions of players making errors, striking out, getting caught stealing, giving up homeruns, and all sorts of other ways a player can fail in baseball.
-After I had finished a room wide examination, my eyes met Sanjuro’s.
+There were pictures, paintings, sculptures, and various other artistic expressions that depicted Sanjuro’s fellow teammates messing up on the field.
+They showed players making errors, striking out, getting caught stealing, giving up homeruns, and all sorts of other ways a player can fail in baseball.
+After I had finished stumbling about, my wide eyes met Sanjuro’s.
 He spoke the only bit of English that I had ever heard him speak, “How did you know?”